 Jewelweed is most famous for being a poison ivy treatment, and healing rashes from poison ivy, oak and sumac.
 The leaves, roots and stems of this plant contain a compound called lawsone, which is anti-inflammatory, antifungal and a strong antihistamine.
-With these components It puts up a great defense to the urushiol the compound in poison ivy that causes inflammation.
-The antihistamine properties of this plant are able to stop the itch from various other ailments as well including bug bites, hives and stinging nettle.
+With these components It puts up a great defense to the urushiol, the compound in poison ivy that causes inflammation.
+It will atop the itch and cut healing time from all poison plant reactions.
+The antihistamine properties of this plant are able to stop the itch and burn from various other ailments as well including bug bites, hives, bee stings, chiggers, and burns from stinging nettle.
 Since jewelweed has anti-fungal properties it has been used to treat athletes foot and dandruff.
 In recent studies it has also shown great effects on treating psoriasis and eczema.
-Jewelweed is also quite effective at immediately stopping the pain from a bee sting and will relieve the pain from sunburn as well.
 The most recent study done by Wilkes University has found anti-cancer and antimicrobial properties in the Jewelweed.
 This is an amazing forgotten plant that is just starting to get a spotlight in today's herbal medicine through jewelweed products.
 The more studies being done, the more it will prove that this is a valuable wonderful medicine that should now remain in the spotlight!